 The Junior Professional Officer (JPO) will work in the Skills for Social Inclusion team.
 This team in the Skills and Employability Branch works towards improving the labour market prospects and quality of work for those disadvantaged in the labour market such as women and men in the informal economy and in rural areas, youth, persons with disabilities, migrant workers, people in fragile contexts, or indigenous people among others.
-Inequalities in the world of work often stem from inequalities in access to skills and lifelong learning, and the COVID-19 pandemic has affected the most disadvantaged and vulnerable disproportionately.
-The JPO will contribute to comparative policy research, monitoring of emerging trends, policy guidelines, and technical assistance to countries and capacity building of ILO constituents (Governments, employers' and workers' organisations) in developing and implementing policies and programmes related to skills and lifelong learning for social inclusion.
-The JPO will directly contribute to developing innovative approaches for inclusive skills development and to designing and implementing projects, managing knowledge and applying new technologies including digitalisation to the abovementioned work areas.
+Inequalities in the world of work often stem from inequalities in access to skills and lifelong learning and interruptions in learning pathways.
+Disadvantages accumulate over a lifetime.
+Crises, triggered by climate change, political conflict, social unrest, or natural disasters, have major impacts on people's ability to participate in skills and lifelong learning.
+Low levels of skills increase the likelihood of confining people to work in the informal economy, lowering their opportunities to access upskilling opportunities and decent jobs.
+Skills development systems in fragile and largely informal contexts face important challenges

 The JPO will report to the Skills and Employability Specialist in the Work Area.
-The incumbent will be expected to collaborate with other members of the Skills and Employability Branch and Field Specialists as well as more broadly throughout the ILO with other units of the Employment Policy Department, Sectoral Activities Department, Labour Migration Branch, Gender, Equality and Diversity Branch, Research and Statistics departments, Bureaus of workers' and employers' activities as well as ILO field offices and other development agencies, such as UNESCO, UNHCR, IOM, UNICEF and OECD.
+The incumbent will be expected to collaborate with other members of the Skills and Employability Branch, namely in the fields of apprenticeship and workplace learning, qualification systems, core work skills, and skills for future labour markets.
+He/she will be expected to collaborate more broadly throughout the ILO with other units of the Employment Policy Department, Sectoral Activities Department, Labour Migration Branch, Gender, Equality and Diversity Branch, Research and Statistics departments, Bureaus of workers' and employers' activities as well as ILO field offices and other development agencies, such as UNESCO, UNHCR, IOM, UNICEF and OECD.